kenchoong/setel2/README.md

 $  docker compose up
 ```

-For more scalable stuff, I figure it out later, just complete this in 1 day
+For more scalable stuff, I figure it out later.